transferwise/pipelinewise/docs/installation_guide/encrypting_passwords.rst

 ====================

-PipelineWise has a built-in feature that allows you to keep sensitive data such as passwords or keys in encrypted format, rather than as plaintext in the project YAML files.
+PipelineWise has a built-in feature that allows you to keep sensitive data such as passwords or keys in encrypted format, rather than as plain text in the project YAML files.
 These encrypted strings can then be distributed or placed in source control.

 PipelineWise is using the `Ansible Vault <https://docs.ansible.com/ansible/latest/user_guide/vault.html>`_ python libraries to encrypt and decrypt strings.
 The default cipher is AES (which is shared-secret based).

-1. To encrypt data, first you need to create file with a secret password.
+1. To encrypt data, first you need to create a file with a secret password.
 In this example we will create a ``vault-password.txt`` file from the command that you will keep in a safe place:

 .. code-block:: bash